andrewchungxam/Mechanics-of-the-Bot-Framework-v4/README.md

 To fix this, we need to create persistance to the conversation and accessors to access the persisted data.

 CREATING PERSISTANCE + ACCESSORS:<br/>
-You may have seen this in the comments of the previous project.
-This shows you the "chain" of pieces that are necessary to for persistance and appropriately keeping track of dialog state.<br/>
-* IN ORDER TO CREATE THE DIALOG SET --> WE NEED A CONVERSATIONAL DIALOG STATE (WHICH KEEPS TRACK OF THE ORDER STACK OF DIALOGS)<br/>
-* IN ORDER TO CREATE A DIALOG STATE --> WE NEED A CONVERSATION STATE (WHICH PERSISTS ANYTHING AT THE CONVERSATION LEVEL) <br/>
-* FROM THE CONVERSATION STATE --> WE CREATED A PROPERTY OF TYPE DIALOG STATE <br/>
-* IN ORDER TO CREATE A CONVERSATION STATE - WE NEED AN OBJECT OF TYPE ISTORAGE <br/>

 Keeping track of the dialog state requires a "chain" of pieces that ultimately starts with an object of type IStorage:
 * Creating a DialogSet requires a Conversational Dialog State (which keeps keeps track of the order in the stack of dialogs)<br/>
 * Creating a DialogState requires a Conversation State (which persists anything at the conversation level) <br/>